Skip to main content

 Course Description:

 This beginning, year-long course teaches the basics of the French language.
 New words and phrases are introduced with pictures, audio clips, and examples.
-Students have many opportunities to practice what they learn through interactive practice activities in the form of games, written practice, and listening and speaking exercises.
+Students have many opportunities to practice what they learn through interactive practice activities in the form of written practice, listening and speaking exercises.

 Students also explore the cultures of France, Canada, and other French-speaking regions by learning about geography, foods, celebrations, and traditions from each place.